August 11, 2020

 5 Types of Social Engineering Attacks

 Social engineering scams have been going on for years and yet, we continue to fall for them every single day.
-This is due to the overwhelming lack of basic cybersecurity training available to the employees of today’s organizations big and small.
-In an effort to spread awareness of this tactic and fight back, here is a quick and dirty overview of today’s most common and deadly social engineering scams.
-After all, if everyone learns to identify these attacks, avoiding them will be MUCH easier!
+This is due to the overwhelming lack of cybersecurity training available to the employees of organisations big and small.
+In an effort to spread awareness of this tactic and fight back, here is a quick overview of common social engineering scams.

 Quid Pro Quo

-Piggybacking, also called tailgating, is when an unauthorized person physically follows an authorized person into a restricted corporate area or system.
-One tried-and-true method of piggybacking is when a hacker calls out to an employee to hold a door open for them as they’ve forgotten their RFID card.
+Piggybacking, also called tailgating, is when an unauthorised person physically follows an authorised person into a restricted corporate area or system.
+One tried-and-true method of piggybacking is when a hacker calls out to an employee to hold a door open for them as they’ve forgotten their ID card.
 Another method involves a person asking an employee to “borrow” his or her laptop for a few minutes, during which the criminal is able to quickly install malicious software.